TenaciousDev/BlazorGitHubPagesDemo/README.md

   run: sed -i 's/<base href="\/" \/>/<base href="\/BlazorGitHubPagesDemo\/" \/>/g' release/wwwroot/index.html
 ```

 The next step is more of a housekeeping issue.
 GitHub automatically directs any request that returns a `404` response to the GitHub-specific 404 page.
-If one of our users requests a resource we don't have, this could yank them away from our application, which isn't the end of the world, but it's not a great user experience.
-For now, we'll run a command that will simply redirect any users that encounter a `404` rsponse, back to our main page.
+If one of our users requests a resource we don't have, this could yank them away from our application, which isn't the end of the world, but it's also not a great user experience.
+For now, we'll run a command that will simply redirect any users that encounter a `404` response, back to our main page.
 Add this code:

 ```yml
 # copy index.html to 404.html to serve the same file when a file is not found